 Clarity and simplicity

-Having studied the main points of your resume, the employer will want to know the opinion of you from former employers.
-Recommendations are a good plus.
+Once you've determined the main points of your resume, an employer will want to know your professional background and history from former employers.
+This makes character references and recommendations a huge plus.

-Of course, you shouldn't expect that the potential employer won't take advantage of the chance to get your characterization from a knowledgeable person.
-All contacts must be up-to-date, check them before sending a resume for a job.
+Of course, you should always expect an employer to take advantage of the chance to check in on your background from a knowledgeable person.
+Therefore, you should always keep reference contacts up-to-date, and confirm them before sending out your resume.

-Any employer needs employees who solve problems, but don't create them.
-Therefore, your resume should be open and understandable.
-Read our reviews of the best resume companies and use their services to never make such mistakes.
+All employers need an employee who can solve problems, not create them.
+This is why it's important to keep your resume easy to understand.
+Read our reviews of the best resume companies and use their services so you can be sure you'll never commit such mistakes.